danog/MadelineProtoDocs/docs/API_docs/methods/channels.getLeftChannels.md

-Get a list of [channels/supergroups](https://core.telegram.org/api/channel) we left
+Get a list of [channels/supergroups](https://core.telegram.org/api/channel) we left, requires a [takeout session, see here » for more info](https://core.telegram.org/api/takeout).

 ### Parameters: